qkunst/collectiemanagement/report.md

-  facility manager can scan works with batch editor move work to sub-collection in cluster appraise works modify other attributes (happy flow)
+  facility manager can scan works with batch editor move work to sub-collection in cluster appraise works open selection and start batch edit after open two selections and start batch edit after modify other attributes (happy flow)
   Specialized batch editors
     move work to subcollection in using the cluster-batch editor

 Werken groeperen
   Advisor can group works
+  Advisor add a work to an existing group
+  Admin can remove a work from a group

 Edit photos
   as QKunst regular user with collection